navillion/rtx5080findercc/README.md

-# rtx5080findercc
+# RTX 5080 Finder (Canada Computers)
-This script will find you a RTX 5080 at Canada Computers
+This script will notify you immediately if a RTX 5080 is in stock at Canada Computers